RuiqiLiu2014/BSE_Portfolio/index.md

 ![coming soon](https://www.comingsoon.net/wp-content/themes/comingsoon/images/cs_default_image.jpg){:target="_blank" rel="noopener"}

 # Second Milestone
 My second milestone is to get the app to control the arm via bluetooth.
 This was done using an ESP-32 chip, which is like an Arduino with bluetooth capabilities.
-Using MIT App Inventor, I finished
+Using the MIT App Inventor, I made an app with 4 sliders to control the 4 servos, and the ability to connect to the ESP-32 with bluetooth.
+I no longer need the computer program to control the arm, although I can still use it along with the app.
 ![coming soon](https://www.comingsoon.net/wp-content/themes/comingsoon/images/cs_default_image.jpg){:target="_blank" rel="noopener"}

 # First Milestone